Paul Verlaine

 Calmer these days and yet no less ardent,

-Knowing life, and how one’s obliged to be,
+Knowing life, how one’s obliged to be,

 I’m forced to curb such lovely folly,